Advent 2: Blessing To The Whole World

 So what exactly is God promising Abraham at this point?
 Let’s look at the deets.

 As we look at these, we realize that this is a pretty sweet gig.
-This is compounded even more when we remember that at this point Abraham is 75 years old and he doesn’t have any kids.
-The first six of these promises are really straight forward.
+This is compounded even more when we remember that at this point, Abraham is seventy-five years old, and he doesn’t have any kids.
+The first six of these promises are really straightforward.
 God is going to make a great nation out of Abraham’s family.
 We can assume that this blessing is going to involve all kinds of land, possessions, livestock, and property.
 And more than that, God is going to look out for him.
 This is a kind of adoption where God is providing not only Abraham’s provisions but also his protection.
-Those who are good to Abraham will be taken care of by God, and those who seek his harm will be repaid by God.
+Those who are good to Abraham will be taken care of by God, and those who seek his harm will be avenged by God.

 Subscribe To Our Newsletter